 Due to the structural limitations inherent with a 200-year-old home, we regret that Ramsey House is not wheelchair accessible and may present problems for others with physical limitations.

-Historic Ramsey House is administered by a Board of Directors for the Knoxville Chapter of the Association for the Preservation of Tennessee Antiquities (A.P.T.A.).
+Historic Ramsey House is administered by a Board of Directors.